yuffon/demo/README.md

 # demo

 This project is about the demonstration of RGSE.

-RGSE is a regular propety guided engine for finding program paths sastifying a regular property as soon as possible.
+RGSE is a regular propety guided dynamic symbolic execution (DSE) engine, which can quickly find the program paths satisfying a regular property.

 The file manuel.pdf introduces how to run the test scripts.